-Spaceport America
+Tour Spaceport America

-55 mile from Las Cruces, NM
+55 mile north of Las Cruces, NM

 Spaceport America is the world’s first commercial spaceport designed and constructed for commercial space flight.
 It is located 45 miles north of Las Cruces at an elevation of 4,600 above sea level.
 Built on 18,000 acres of land in the Jornada del Muerto desert basin, the spaceport is adjacent to the U.S. Army’s White Sands Missile Range and under 6,000 square miles of protected airspace.